 If you have questions about this process or need assistance, please email email@example.com.

-Deadlines & Important Information
+Deadlines and Important Information

 For continuing students, forms were due March 15, 2023* to be processed in time for Fall housing selection.

 If you are requesting disability accommodation in housing, you MUST also fill out the Housing Application or Housing Wait List Application on your MyHousing Portal.
 Disability accommodation requests and approvals are not finalized until you receive a selection number in the housing selection process that is high enough to qualify you for campus housing.
 Receiving a selection number requires an active MyHousing Application.
-Rising Juniors and Seniors are not guaranteed campus housing, even with accommodation approvals for specific housing features.
+Rising juniors and seniors are not guaranteed campus housing, even with accommodation approvals for specific housing features.
 All accommodated housing offers are contingent on housing inventory and selection numbers.

 - Submit the Disability Accommodation Student Request Form.
 Provide as much detail as possible about the accommodations you need and how they will help you have equitable access to campus life.
-You must do this for every housing selection period you are requesting accommodations for, even if you have previously had accommodations approved.
+You must do this for every housing selection period you are requesting accommodations, even if you have previously had accommodations approved.
 Previous requests and approvals will not carry over automatically.

 - Tell your medical/mental health provider what you are requesting and ask them to submit supporting documentation.

 - Off-campus medical/mental health providers must submit a completed, detailed Provider Verification Form.
 The medical provider cannot be a family member.
 The accommodations requested should be the same on the Student Request Form and the Provider Verification Form.
-If your provider is unable to fill out the form for any reason, email us at email@example.com for instructions on securely uploading other forms of medical documentation; we will send you a secure link.
+If your provider is unable to fill out the form for any reason, email us at firstname.lastname@example.org for instructions on securely uploading other forms of medical documentation; we will send you a secure link.
 Please do not email any pieces of documentation as attachments.
 You may also request the form as a PDF that your provider can fill out in hard copy.
 We can provide a fax number upon request.
 (Our preference is the first two options provided).

 - Brandeis Counseling Center providers cannot complete the Provider Verification Form.
 Instead, they should submit letters describing the length of their relationship with you, your diagnosis if applicable, your disability symptoms, and how they impact you on campus.
 Email us at email@example.com for instructions on securely uploading a letter from the BCC.
 Please do not email any pieces of documentation as attachments.